 - Two magnetic pieces above the print head

-Inside of the desktop 3D printer, below the print bed, there is the air filtration system (HEPA) to reduce particle emissions.
+Inside the desktop 3D printer, below the print bed, there is the air filtration system (HEPA) to reduce particle emissions.

 The touchscreen takes about 20 seconds to load the main menu, which is neatly organized in six square buttons: